michelleurrea/express-apis-darksky/readme.md

 # Using APIs with Express

 In this lab, we're going to combo use an API to get the weather.
 First, we'll have the user enter a location (a landmark or an address) into a form.
-We'll take that information and translate it into GPS coordinates, or latitude-longitude using the [Geocoder](https://www.npmjs.com/package/geocoder)] module.
+We'll take that information and translate it into GPS coordinates, or latitude-longitude using the [Simple Geocoder](https://www.npmjs.com/package/simple-geocoder) module.
 Finally, we'll give those coordinates to [DarkSky's API](https://darksky.net/dev/account) to see what the current weather is.

 ## Getting started